 As the strings are placed very close to the driver, it causes them to move indefinitely thus resulting in an infinite sustain.
 So, unlike a regular guitar pickup that “picks up” the vibrations of the string, it does the reverse, i.e., “adding” vibrations (or energy) to the strings.

 If you are wondering whether or not you can use a regular guitar pickup as a driver – No, you cannot.
 The reason being a conventional pickup has very high DC resistance (around 5K – 20K) and impedance.
-Amplifiers typically work around a load of 4 – 8 ohms, which means you need to make the driver somewhere around that range.
+Amplifiers typically work around a load of 4 – 8 ohms, so you must make the driver somewhere around that range.

 A question you have to ask yourself is – Do you really need your guitar to sustain for days, or at least until the battery runs out?